-If you're fed up with the mosquitoes buzzing around your head and keeping you awake all night, how about fixing the screen?
-Patches will be visible and can look a bit tacky, so if the tear is large or the screen is in a highly visible area, replace the entire screen.
+If you’re fed up with the mosquitoes buzzing around your head and keeping you awake all night, how about fixing the screen?
+Screen patches will be visible and can look a bit tacky, so if the tear is large or the screen is in a highly visible area, replace the entire screen.
 Otherwise, take 20 minutes and just patch the hole.

 If your screen is fiberglass (it’ll feel like fabric), buy 1/2 ft. of new fiberglass screening off the roll at the hardware store or home center or ask for a few small cutoffs.
 Also pick up either a rubber-based glue or Super Glue Gel.
 Then follow Photos 1 and 2.
 The key to a nice-looking repair is holding the straightedge tightly against the workbench so you can make a clean cutout (Photo 1).

 If you’ve got an aluminum screen with a small hole, buy a patch kit at the hardware store or home center.
 It will contain several precut 1-1/2-in. patches with preformed hooks that fasten directly to the screen